-Listed below are the three (3) delivery modes of Progressive Agriculture Safety Day® program including Community-based, School-based, and Classroom with a brief overview.
+Listed below are the four (4) delivery modes of Progressive Agriculture Safety Day® program including Community-based, School-based, Classroom-based, and Safety Zone with a brief overview.

 School-based programs are one-day, in-person experiences for children that take place during the typical school day.
 The PAF Safety Day Coordinator selects the grades, the number of classes and/or schools to reach, and the lessons/topic areas offered.
 School-based programs may be held directly at the school, or the participants may be transported to another location (i.e., a local farm, park, fairgrounds, etc.).